mehulagg/gitlab/doc/user/application_security/index.md

 ## On-Demand Scans

 If you don’t want scans running in your normal DevOps process you can use On-Demand scans instead.
 Read more about our [on-demand scans](/dast/#on-demand-scans)  functionality.
-Currently this is only available for DAST, and it will count in the above scenarios as a “successful pipeline” and these results will appear in locations such as the security dashboard and vulnerability report.
+Currently this is only available for DAST, and if you run it against the default branch it will as a “successful pipeline” and these results will appear in locations such as the security dashboard and vulnerability report.

 ## Security report validation